thiago95macedo/weth/addons/website_sale/README.md

 Acquire New Customers
 ---------------------

 SEO tools are ready to use, with no configuration required.
-Odoo suggests keywords according to Google most searched terms, Google Analytics tracks your shopping cart events, sitemap are created automatically for Google indexation, etc.
+WETH suggests keywords according to Google most searched terms, Google Analytics tracks your shopping cart events, sitemap are created automatically for Google indexation, etc.